matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 i.e. `matrix://example.org/rooms/roomalias`.
 This is even more
-difficult to comprehend for a Matrix user than the previous alternative and besides it conflates the notion of an authority server with that of a namespace (`example.org` above is a server part of an alias, not the name of a hypothetical homeserver that should be used to resolve the URI).
+difficult to comprehend for a Matrix user than the previous alternative and besides it conflates the notion of an authority server with that of a namespace (quite confusingly, `example.org` above is the _domain name_ - aka server part - of an alias, not a _host name_ of a hypothetical homeserver that should be used to resolve the URI).

-### Minimal syntax
+#### Minimal syntax

 One early proposal was to simply prepend `matrix:` to a Matrix identifier (without encoding it), assuming that it will only be processed on the client